vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 ### Chapter 2.2: "Our fees?
 They're a small price to pay"
 ### Chapter 2.3: "Our returns?
 What you see is what you get"
+### Chapter 2.4: "I'm your broker, and I'm here to help"